KelvinHoKaHim/mathematical-analysis-from-ground-up/_posts/2025-06-25-real-number.md

 <i>Proof.</i><br>&#x25A1;

 The Pythagorean theorem prompted the discovery of irrational numbers.
 Consider a right triangle with both legs of length $1$ unit.
 By the Pythagorean theorem, the length of the hypotenuse is $\sqrt{2}$ unit.
-However, it can be proved that $\sqrt{2}$ is not a could never be represented as the ratio of two integers, which can be found in Euclide's <i>Element</i>.
+However, it can be proved that $\sqrt{2}$ is not a could never be represented as the ratio of two integers, which can be found in Euclid's <i>Element</i>.

 <b>Lemma 1.
 (Euclid's lemma)</b> <i>Let $p,m,n\in\mathbb{Z}$, where $p$ is a prime number.
 Suppose $p\mid mn$.
 Then $p|m$ or $p|n$.</i>